LauJohansson/LauJohansson.github.io/posts/2020-08-02-implementing-ethics-in-autonomous-vehicles.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>In this post, mathematical logic is used to formalize the three ethical theories.
 Mathematical modeling is a work process where mathematics is applied to shed light on problems from the real world.
-If you are interested in a brief introduction to how to work with mathematical logic and ethics – <a href="https://explorifydata.com/the-math-behind-implementing-ethics-in-autonomous-vehicles//the-math-behind-implementing-ethics-in-autonomous-vehicles/">this blogpost is for you.</a></p>
+If you are interested in a brief introduction to how to work with mathematical logic and ethics – [Link](https://github.com/LauJohansson/LauJohansson.github.io/blob/main/posts/2020-08-11-the-math-behind-implementing-ethics-in-autonomous-vehicles.md) this blogpost is for you.</a></p>
 <!-- /wp:paragraph -->

 <!-- wp:coblocks/accordion -->